The Phishing Email Guide

 What is Phishing?

-Phishing the quick guide explains the threat to a company through the staff.
+Phishing the quick guide explains what is Phishing, how to detect and the threat to a company through their staff.
 Phishing comes under the category of cybercrime where an individual is contacted by way of email, text message, or telephone.
 The sender will look to gain trust by impersonating a work colleague, (usually one in senior management), or legitimate business contact.
 Because of this the target will therefore be more open to passing sensitive data such as, banking details, personal information and passwords.

 Once the impersonator has the required information they can therefore access company records or the financial system.

 With Phishing the quick guide out the way, detailed below are phishing examples.
 These examples show just how competent the criminals are.

 An email Phishing attempt:

 Stage 1) The criminal may look at Linkedin profiles for the target and also their managers, or clients.
 Cashiers or invoice approvers or treasury obviously being a prime target.